Do you want to know how to fix WordPress not sending email issue?

 There are a few potential reasons why your WordPress emails aren’t sending:

 - You’re using localhost: If you’re creating your site on your computer before uploading it, your emails likely won’t work.
-WP Mail SMTP will fix WordPress not sending email on localhost.
+WP Mail SMTP will fix WordPress not sending email on localhost, so you can receive WordPress notifications as a live site would.

 We’re going to use WP Mail SMTP to re-route your emails through a 3rd party email service provider (ESP).
 This will add the authentication required to get them delivered reliably.